arskom/spyne/doc/source/tutorial/helloworld.rst

 Deploying service using HttpRpc
 -------------------------------

-HttpRpc is like rest, but it doesn't care about HTTP verbs (yet).
-We should first import it:

-    from rpclib.protocol.http import HttpRpc
+This example is available here: http://github.com/arskom/rpclib/blob/master/examples/helloworld_http.py.

 The only difference between the SOAP and the HTTP version is the application instantiation line: ::

-        application = Application([HelloWorldService], 'rpclib.examples.hello.vanilla',
+        application = Application([HelloWorldService], 'rpclib.examples.hello.http',
-                    interface=Wsdl11(), in_protocol=HttpRpc(), out_protocol=Soap11())
+                interface=Wsdl11(), in_protocol=HttpRpc(), out_protocol=XmlObject())

-This example is available here: http://github.com/arskom/rpclib/blob/master/examples/helloworld_http.py.
+We still want to keep Xml as the output protocol as the HttpRpc protocol is not able to handle complex types.

 Here's how you can test your service using wget. ::